jacknpoe/todos_juros/README.md

 Some dialects will not yet have the solution because they lack support for necessary features, such as floating-point numbers (for example, languages ​​like Solidity, which run on Ethereum).
 Other dialects have other problems, such as being outdated and not running or compiling on current systems.
 Dialects that are, in fact, Turing tarpits, such as Agda, will be ignored.

-The versions for UCSD Pascal (Apple /// implementation) and Regina Rexx have implementations of the ln() function for natural logarithms and exp() for Euler's number raised to a power.
-Therefore, the pow() functions for exponentiation were built from basic mathematical operations.
+Versions like those in UCSD Pascal (Apple /// implementation) and Regina Rexx have implementations of the ln() function for natural logarithms and exp() for Euler's number raised to a power.
+Therefore, the pow() functions for exponentiation were built upon basic mathematical operations.
 They will begin to be ported to languages ​​that do not have these functions, such as CHIP-8, Frege, and Gosu.

+Although the solution in Jakt includes its own implementations of the ln() and exp() functions, which were tested in an interpreted way and are therefore slow, the jurosParaAcrescimo function has an optimized version of the compound interest calculation, reducing the time required by almost half.
+This optimization will not be applied to the other implementations, to maintain the homogeneity of the algorithms, and the normal calculation has been kept commented out in the code.

 The most common output for tests is: